singhattinder/PIA_Notification/README.md

 You can only see port number first time you connect to the server.
 Any subsequent runs of this script will give Fetch errors.
 This is because PIA has a very vauge API for this purpose. **`It is only for macOS`**.

+`I wrote this because currently PIA's native mac application's feature to see the port is broken.`